Becksteinlab/MDPOW/INSTALL.rst

 *Note:* with Pandas version 1.3 there is an error with `Alchemlyb <https://github.com/alchemistry/alchemlyb>`_ (see `issue #147 <https://github.com/alchemistry/alchemlyb/issues/147>`_) which will be fixed in Alchemlyb 0.5.::

- conda create -c conda-forge -n mdpow python=3.7 numpy scipy 'matplotlib' 'mdanalysis' 'mdanalysistests' pyyaml conda activate mdpow pip install gromacswrapper
+ conda create -c conda-forge -n mdpow python=3.7 numpy scipy 'matplotlib' 'mdanalysis' 'mdanalysistests' pyyaml six conda activate mdpow pip install gromacswrapper